Hyperbolic geometry: Isometries of the hyperbolic plane

 Every isometry (transformation or motion) of the hyperbolic plane to itself can be realized as the composition of at most three reflections.
 In n-dimensional hyperbolic space, up to n+1 reflections might be required.
 (These are also true for Euclidean and spherical geometries, but the classification below is different.)

-All the isometries of the hyperbolic plane can be classified into these classes:
+All isometries of the hyperbolic plane can be classified into these classes: